 These are long pieces of fabric are designed to be worn over clothes, wrapping and tying around your middle.
 They are made in a range of colours in cosy fleece (for the Winter) or pretty cotton (for the summer).
 The Winter ones even have a little pocket in the back to hold a hot water bottle (which can feel so soothing during Moontime).
 These lovely wraps are made by Claire Taylor at Cherishing Everything, who felt the need for clothing that could hold and nurture her and celebrate her gentle feminine strength.

-(I loved these wraps so much that Claire has given me a colourful selection to offer locally.
-So, if you live in the Cambridge area and want to avoid postage costs from Cherishing Woman, do let me know if you would like one.
-The price is the same as buying from Claire – £25.
-Fyi – there are more colours available than those shown on her website).
+(I loved these wraps so much that Claire has given me a small, colourful selection to offer locally.
+So, if you live in the Cambridge area and want to avoid postage costs from Cherishing Everything, do let me know if you would like one.
+The price is the same as buying from Claire – £25).

 Why keep your midriff warm?

 Because it keeps you warm and there are numerous health benefits, but also because it just feels so deliciously good and right to be held here.
 Even better than you might imagine or than I can describe – perhaps because us women are always running around supporting others, so our bodies take a big grateful sigh at this supportive and nourishing gesture of self-care.

 The only way to find out how a Haramaki feels is to try one.